-A Woman's Guide to a Healthy Stomach: Taking Control of Your Digestive Health
+A Woman's Guide to a Healthy Stomach: Taking Control of Your Digestive Health by Jacqueline L. Wolf, MD

 If I had known that this book was mostly conventional medical opinion verses a more natural holistic approach, I would have never bothered with it.
 Also, it doesn't really offer the reader an actual solution to their digestive problems; unless you count taking various prescription medications or over the counter drugs like Imodium and Pepto-Bismol.
 My problem with this is that taking a drug merely covers up a problem; it is not a cure.
 Aside from that, the author even lists all the possible side effects from taking these drugs.
 Some drugs she mentions are no longer available to the public - probably pulled for safety issues.
 I know it is just my opinion, but I want to find out what causes individual digestive problems and make the necessary changes to get better.
 I am not interested in loading up my body with drugs that will cause a whole host of brand new health problems.